SyphonArch/DS-HW-tester/README.md

 ### Adding testcases
 1. You add your test input files to `./testcases/{PROJECT_NAME}/testset/input/`
 1. You add your expected output files to `./testcases/{PROJECT_NAME}/testset/output/`
-3. You run the tester!
+3. That's it!
+You can now run the tester.
 It will load new testcases automatically.

    Just make sure that your files end with a `.txt` extension.